rubenvanstaden/spira/README.md

 * Comprehensive set of commands for shape generation.
 * Use port objects to connect different layout elements.
 * Use routing algorithms to generate polygonal paths between devices.
+* Meticulously define a technology process using Python.

 ## Depenencies